Honours in Government and International Relations

 Honours students undertake two seminars during the first semester.
 The format of these seminars varies, but may include a combination of group discussions, individual and group-presentations.
 Each seminar counts toward 20% of the overall Honours mark and involves about 6,000 words of written assessment.

 Students may select both their seminars from the four offered at the University of Sydney.
-You will be asked to rank your preferences for seminars at the Friday 21 February orientation meeting room TBA.
-These seminars start the week of 3 March, 2014.
+You will be asked to rank your preferences for seminars at the Thursday 26 February orientation in Institute Lecture Room 2.
+These seminars start the week of 2 March, 2015.

 NB: Due to the different grading systems at Macquarie University and the University of New South Wales, marks from seminars undertaken at these universities will be scaled.
 This process will be explained in further detail at the Orientation Meeting.